fqantonio/aqua/JOURNAL.md

 ![](Photos/testeFlutuabilidade_9.png)

 We found a structural break in the hull.
+Perhaps because of a falling situation when removing from the car.
 Preparing to fix it.

 (photo here!?!?!?)